dev-emm4/urlPatternParser/README.md

 This will display all available options and usage information.

 ## Disclaimer

 Invalid URL rules will be automatically dropped during parsing.
 This includes:

-1. Rules with invalid URL filter i.e. empty filters and filters starting with "||*"
+1. **Invalid URL filters**: Empty filters and filters starting with "||*"
-2. Rules that have invalid regex filters
-3. Rules with duplicate initiator domain options (multiple "domain=" declarations)
+2. **Invalid regex filters**: Malformed regular expressions
+3. **Duplicate domain options**: Multiple "domain=" declarations in the same rule
-4. Rules with duplicate domain type definitions (e.g., "third-party" defined twice with or without the "~")
+4. **Duplicate domain type definitions**: e.g., "third-party" defined twice with or without the "~"
-5. Rules specified for content filtering
+5. **Content filtering rules**: Rules specified for cosmetic/content filtering
+6. **Unsupported modifier options**: Any rule containing modifier options not defined in the [AdBlock Plus filter documentation](https://help.adblockplus.org/hc/en-us/articles/360062733293-How-to-write-filters)
+7. **Specifically unsupported modifiers**: Rules containing `genericblock` or `popup` modifiers

 **Note**: This tool is designed to help with Manifest V3 migration.
 Always test your converted rules thoroughly in your extension environment.